virtuaalprillidega tütarlaps

 • Research: psychology, sociology of education, design theory, etc.

-We do not require applicants to have pre-existing programming knowledge or familiarity with game engines.
-If you wish to learn these skills, the programme will provide an opportunity to do that.
+We do not require prior programming knowledge or familiarity with game engines.
+If you wish to learn these skills, the programme will provide a supportive environment to do so.
 If you already have them, you will certainly be able to put them into practice.
 And if you would like to focus on other aspects of game creation (design, asset creation, etc.), you are welcome to do so.

 How is this programme structured?

 Digital Learning Games is a two-year programme taught in English.
-At the core of the programme is the Game Design Module, which includes the following courses:
+At the core of the programme is the Game Design, which includes the following courses:

 At the end of their studies, students will produce a research-based Master’s thesis, which may focus on designing and testing a digital game or gamified tool; using game-based approaches in educational and work settings; and other relevant topics.